 In a half-gallon sized bowl, combine the shortening or butter with the dry ingredients.
 Mix until the shortening has been cut into tiny pieces, the size of a pea.

 Add milk or buttermilk them to the flour/shortening mixture.
 Mix very gingerly until a light dough is formed.

-Knead the dough 4-5 times, then roll out on an floured counter top 1 inch thick.
+Knead the dough 4-5 times, then roll out on a floured countertop 1 inch thick.

 Cut into biscuits.

-Place on ungreased baking sheet and bake 15-20 minutes.
+Place on an ungreased baking sheet and bake 15-20 minutes.

 Finishing: Drizzle with melted dark chocolate or chocolate frosting if desired.
 Serve warm.